top of page

 Community Supported Agriculture (CSA) is a subscription-based model where members purchase a share of the farm's harvest in advance of the season and then receive a weekly, bi-weekly, or monthly box of vegetables, meat, or other farm products during the growing season.

-This type of food purchasing focuses on community and sharing the risk and reward of growing food.
-Farmers benefit by having a secure market for their product.
-Members benefit by convenient access to fresh food and a relationship with the farmers that grow it.
+This type of food purchasing focuses on community and sharing the risks and reward of growing food.
+Farmers benefit by having a secure market for their products.
+Members benefit from convenient access to fresh food and a relationship with the farmers that grow it.

 Workplace CSA is how employers can promote farm shares at a worksite.
-They can do this by partnering with a local CSA farm and creating a convenient pickup location on-site or promoting nearby community pickups to employees.
+They can do this by partnering with a local CSA farm, creating a convenient pickup location on-site, or promoting nearby community pickups to employees.
 Read more about ways employers can promote CSA here

 Rootbound week 2.jpg